Since Scottish scientist Alexander Fleming discovered penicillin, the world’s first antibiotic, those wonder drugs have been grown in the laboratory.

 The result has been infections that are becoming increasingly difficult to treat.

-The Centers for Disease Control and Prevention (CDC) reports that each year in the United States, at least 2 million people become infected with bacteria that are resistant to antibiotics.
+The Centers for Disease Control and Prevention (CDC) that each year in the United States, at least 2 million people become infected with bacteria that are resistant to antibiotics.
 At least 23,000 of them die every year as a direct result of these infections.

 In addition, it’s estimated that the global death toll from antibiotic-resistant infections could reach 10 million a year by 2050.